tgmars/hangmango/readme.md

 Once the client has guessed the secret word (by either sending a correct word guess or guessing each letter in the secret word), the server sends the client's score followed by a `GAME OVER` message and then ends the connection.

 Any other message sent to or from the client is considered an error, and should result in the receiving party dropping the connection.
 In particular, any client guess that includes characters outside the range of A-Z or a-z must be considered an error by the server.

+### Encrypted Communications
+Prior to operating the layer 7 hangman protocol, we establish an encrypted session betweent the client and server.
+1. Client retrieves the public key from the specified Hangmango server, by sending a `PUBKEYREQ` message to the server.
+The server responds with it's RSA public key.
+2. Client stores the public key of the server in memory.
+3. Client generates a new keypair and sends a `PUBKEYRESP` that includes the clients public key to the Hangmango server.
+4. Server only accepts this incoming data if its from a known host.
+5. Server stores the public key of the client in a NoSQL database that maintains all data associated with a client.
+6. Client and server progress to play game over the hangman protocol.

+**NOTE:** Some client and server side validation on data received over sockets will need modifying to account for increased data sizes due to encryption and transmission of public keys.